-Who is affected by Section 1500?
-Potentially, anybody.
-One might imagine the impact of the statute would fall primarily on unsophisticated litigants, particularly pro se parties.
-In fact, sophisticated businesses and pro se parties alike have fallen into the Section 1500 trap.
-The statute has affected federal employees, property owners, businesses, local governments, and Indian tribes.
-The following examples, previously set forth in the introduction to this Report, show the broad array of parties who have had claims dismissed under Section 1500:
+Who is affected by Section 1500? -Potentially, anybody.- One might imagine the impact of the statute would fall primarily on unsophisticated litigants, particularly pro se parties. -In fact, sophisticated businesses and pro se parties alike have fallen into the Section 1500 trap.- The statute has affected federal employees, property owners, businesses, local governments, and Indian tribes. -The following examples, previously set forth in the introduction to this Report, show the broad array of parties affected who have had claims dismissed under Section 1500:

-- A federal employee who sued the government in district court under both the Equal Pay Act and Title VII of the Civil Rights Act of 1964.
-Her Equal Pay Act claim was transferred to the CFC-where it was dismissed under Section 1500.
-187 - Property owners who claimed in the CFC that the government had taken their property without just compensation.
-Their claim was dismissed because they had previously sued in district court based on a tort theory.
-188
+- A federal employee who sued the government in district court under both the Equal Pay Act and Title VII of the Civil Rights Act of 1964. -Her Equal Pay Act claim was transferred to the CFC-where it was dismissed under Section 1500.201 - Property owners who claimed in the CFC that the government had taken their property without just compensation. -Their claim was dismissed because they had previously sued in district court based on a tort theory.
+202 - A government contractor that filed a bid protest claim in the CFC. -The case was dismissed because the plaintiff had previously sued in district court under the Administrative Procedure Act-even though the district court had already dismissed on the ground that the plaintiff's exclusive remedy was in the CFC.
+203 - A local government, sued by the United States over taxation of certain federal office buildings, that counterclaimed for the taxes it believed it was owed. -The counterclaims were transferred to the CFC-and then dismissed under Section 1500.204 - An Indian tribe that sued in the CFC for breach of trust. -Its claims were dismissed because it sued on similar claims in district court on the same day.
+205